codesharedot/xmax-price-gnome-ticket/README.md

-# aelf price gnome ticket
+# nash-exchange price gnome ticket

-Gnome 3 desktop ticker for aelf price with Python and argos.
-Rename to aelf.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for nash-exchange price with Python and argos.
+Rename to nash-exchange.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org